-Dystonia is defined as a movement disorder.
+Dystonia is defined as a movement disorder that causes involuntary muscle contractions.
 In this condition, muscles contract uncontrollably, resulting in repeated or twisting movements.

 The disorder can affect one area of your body called focal dystonia, two or more neighbouring sections called segmental dystonia, or your entire body called global dystonia & general dystonia.

 Muscle spasms can be moderate to severe.
 They can be painful and can make it difficult to conduct day-to-day chores.
 Dystonia has no known cure.
 Medications, on the other hand, can help to alleviate symptoms.
-If one has severe dystonia, surgery may be performed to block or regulate nerves or specific brain regions.
-The procedure is conducted at CARE Hospitals where the medical professionals perform surgery using top-notch technology.
+If one has severe dystonia, they may need Dystonia Treatment in Hyderabad to block or regulate nerves or specific brain regions.
+The procedure is conducted at CARE Hospitals where medical professionals perform surgery using top-notch technology.

 They begin by affecting a specific part of your body.
 It can be the leg, neck, or arm.
 After the age of 21, focal dystonia can occur in the neck, arm, or face.
 It tends to stay focal or segmental.